mramdass/re-engineered_Quant-Based_Tool_Python/README.md

 INC - in place of a replicate if you wish to ignore that replicate
 ```

-## Authors
+## Author

 * **Munieshwar Ramdass** - *Initial* - [re-engineered Quant-Based Tool](https://github.com/mramdass/re-engineered_Quant-Based_Tool)

 ## License

+re-engineered Quant-Based Tool Copyright (C) 2016 Munieshwar Ramdass

-This project is licensed under the GNU General Public License - see the [LICENSE.md](LICENSE.md) file for details
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see http://www.gnu.org/licenses/.